Not enough sleep. Cramming in studying. Feeling mounting pressure. Sound familiar?

 - Roughly 1 in 4 have been diagnosed with depression

-If you feel like you need help to reduce stress ahead of finals, here are five ideas to consider from UnitedHealthcare StudentResources:
+If you feel like you need help to reduce stress, here are five ideas to consider from UnitedHealthcare StudentResources:

 - Map it out – Sometimes the simple act of organizing can be a stress reliever.
-Start by making a thorough list of what’s left this semester.
+Start by making a thorough list of what you need to do.
 Prioritize tasks, so you can tackle each one ahead of its deadline.
 Be realistic about what you can get done to avoid being overwhelmed and make a point to celebrate progress as you move through the list.

 - Eat and drink wisely – They say you are what you eat — so eat and drink to score well on tests.
-Your body and brain need fuel to achieve peak performance for test time.
+Your body and brain need fuel to achieve peak performance during the school year.
 Build meals with lean proteins and a rainbow of fruits and vegetables, and remember to stay hydrated.
 Consider a refillable bottle to track how much you’re drinking each day — with plain water being the best choice.
 Most women need at least nine cups and most men need at least 13 to avoid symptoms of dehydration that can zap brainpower.

 - Check your health plan for help – Consider taking advantage of mental health resources you may have with your health benefits.
 For instance, UnitedHealthcare StudentResources offers a 24/7 crisis line answered by licensed clinicians for support with mental health concerns.
 Eligible students also have unlimited access to virtual counseling services with board-certified psychiatrists, psychologists, therapists and counselors — at no additional cost.*

-One more thing: Give yourself credit for realizing you may need a plan and be kind to yourself as you work to get through the rest of the school year.
+One more thing: Give yourself credit for realizing you may need a plan and be kind to yourself as you work to get through the school year.

 *Most, but not all UHC SR plans have these products.
 Members can access uhcsr.com/myaccount to learn more about their benefits and services.